MODARTT ORGANTEQ - User Manual

 2.10.
 MIDI file player (standalone version)

 The Organteq standalone version is equipped with a MIDI player that lets you play and record MIDI files.
 You can load several MIDI files via File ► Load MIDI file and even create your own MIDI Playlist via File ► Manage MIDI Playlist.
+A long left-click on the MIDI score lets you zoom-in for a better precision.

 2.10.1.
 Organteq MIDI file & built-in MIDI Mapping

 Any MIDI stream recorded by Organteq standalone is recorded as a 6-track MIDI file.
 Track #0 contains the original input.
 Tracks #1 to #4 contain the notes played on the 4 keyboards from bottom to top (1=Pédale, ..., 4=Récit).
 Each track from 1 to 4 is recorded on the MIDI channels 1 to 4, respectively.
-Track #5 contains all other real-time events (stops switches, couplers switches, tremulants swithces, expression pedal, crescendo pedal, tutti, ...) as SysEx messages, including clicks events on the GUI.
+Track #5 contains all other real-time events (stops switches, couplers switches, tremulants switches, expression pedal, crescendo pedal, tutti, ...) as SysEx messages, including clicks events on the GUI.

 When loaded back in Organteq standalone, such a MIDI file is played by overriding the current MIDI mapping and uses an internal built-in MIDI mapping.